qiboteam/qibo/doc/source/advancedexamples.rst

-Defining Hamiltonians from symbols is usually a simple process as the symbolic form is very close to the form of the Hamiltonian on "paper".
+Defining Hamiltonians from symbols is usually a simple process as the symbolic form is very close to the form of the Hamiltonian on paper.
+Note that in the case of :class:`qibo.base.hamiltonians.TrotterHamiltonian`, Qibo handles automatically the Trotter decomposition by splitting to the appropriate terms.

-As noted in the :ref:`How to simulate adiabatic time evolution? <adevol-example>`, when using Trotterized Hamiltonians to simulate adiabatic evolution, then ``h0`` and ``h1`` should have the same part structure (be compatible) in order to add them.
+As noted in the :ref:`How to simulate adiabatic time evolution? <adevol-example>`, when using Trotter decomposition to simulate adiabatic evolution, then ``h0`` and ``h1`` should be compatible in order to add them.
 This is usually not true when constructing Hamiltonians using symbols.
-If the constructed Hamiltonians are not compatible but ``h0`` consists of one-body terms only (which is the case in most adiabatic evolution applications) then Qibo will use an automatic algorithm (:meth:`qibo.base.hamiltonians.TrotterHamiltonian.make_compatible`) to make it compatible to ``h1``.
-Depending on the application, using this algorithm may take less advantage of caching compared to making the Hamiltonians  compatible manually and thus lead to slightly worse execution performance.
+However, if the constructed Hamiltonians are not compatible but ``h0`` consists of one-body terms only (which is the case in most adiabatic evolution applications) then Qibo will use an automatic algorithm (:meth:`qibo.base.hamiltonians.TrotterHamiltonian.make_compatible`) to make it compatible to ``h1``.
+We note that in some applications, making the Hamiltonians compatible  manually instead of relying on the automatic functionality, may take better advantage of caching compared and lead to better execution performance.
-Making the Hamiltonians compatible manually is usually a harder process than constructing them using their symbolic form.